brechtcs/lazy-build/README.md

 build.make()
 ```

-If you now run `node build.js test.json` or `node build.js --all`, the requested file will be created at `target/test.json`.
+If you now run `node build.js test.json`, the requested file will be created at `target/test.json`.

 ### Multiple files